The Vein Clinic’s Corona Cautious Precautions

 - Maintaining social distancing, including in our waiting rooms and reception areas.

-- We already have best practice infection control and sterilization protocols, but we have put further emphasis on this and implemented additional cleaning measures for common areas, including frequent sterilization of all surfaces/pens after patient use.
+- We already have best practice infection control and sterilization protocols, but we have put further emphasis on this and implemented additional cleaning measures for common areas.

 - Checking the temperature of every patient upon arrival.
 We do so with a non-contact thermometer that scans the middle of the forehead.